stanley-c-so/leetcode-30-day-challenge/README.md

 ![](./readme.png)

-This repo contains my work on the April 2020 "30-Day LeetCoding Challenge" which was released during the COVID-19 pandemic.
+This repo contains my work on the "April LeetCoding Challenge" which was released during the 2020 COVID-19 pandemic.

 All submissions were made and accepted within the 24 hours of the release of each problem.
 For each problem, I have my own regular solution (or several), as well as my attempt to write the solution in one line, in as few characters as possible ('code golf').